flabbergastedbd/fuzzy/docs/PROFILE.md

 - `label`: An identifier to be attached to crashes that are found.
 - `filter`: A rust regex, to filter out crashes incase of fuzzer not being able to save crashes to a separate directory.
 - `validate`: Can be skipped if crash validation is not required.
+- `deduplicate`: Can be skipped if crash validation is not required.

 ### Validate